 Sarah Neuburger lives in Georgia and received an MFA in Studio Art from the School of Visual Arts.
 She has illustrated and authored a stationery collection with Chronicle Books and worked with lots of businesses big and small.
-Many companies she has worked with are based in Atlanta and turning the city into a big ball of awesome–high fives to that!
+Many companies she has worked with are based in Atlanta and have made our city a big ball of awesome–high fives to that!

-Clients include: Mailchimp, Oeuf, blabla kids, seed factory, Malvi Mallow, Banner Butter, Treehouse kid and craft, Cult Carts, Star Provisions, Indie Craft Experience, Root City Market, Sweet Peach, Nicely Built, Warby Parker and Madewell.
+Clients include: Mailchimp, The Guardian, Chronicle Books, Oeuf, blabla kids, seed factory, Malvi Mallow, Banner Butter, Treehouse kid and craft, Cult Carts, Our Labor of Love, Star Provisions, Indie Craft Experience, Root City Market, Sweet Peach, Nicely Built, Warby Parker and Madewell.
 Each year, she also works with countless individual clients on logos and identity branding for their own businesses and knows the beauty in taking big, bold steps forward.

 Similar to the U.S. government, she works under three branches: Sarah Neuburger (illustrator), The Small Object (online shop) and Paper Ghost Press (retail/wholesale print company with friends).